cfpb/development/build.md

 - [grunt-contrib-clean](https://github.com/gruntjs/grunt-contrib-clean) for cleaning folders
 - [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch) for watching and compiling assets on the fly
 - [grunt-browserify](https://github.com/jmreidy/grunt-browserify) for using Node style CommonJS modules clientside

+## Capital Framework Generator

+Our recommended workflow is to use the [cf-generator](https://github.com/cfpb/generator-cf) Yeoman generator to scaffold out a new Capital Framework project.
+This generator provides a solid front-end build process and directory structure.

 ## Errors you may encounter